yogeshwaranm-turing/amazon-agentic/envs/hr_experts/tools/interface_5/policy.md

    - Required: reimbursement_id
    - Optional: employee_id, expense_date, amount, expense_type (travel, meals, accommodation, supplies, training, other), receipt_file_path, status (submitted, approved, rejected, paid), approved_by, payment_date (at least one must be provided)

-2. For creation, validate that employee, expense date, amount, and expense type are provided and the employee exists and has active status using `retrieve_employee_entities`
+2. For creation, validate that employee, expense date, amount, and expense type are provided and the employee exists and has active status using `retrieve_user_employee_entities`
 3. For updates, validate that reimbursement record exists and has submitted status using `retrieve_expense_entities`
 4. Create or update the reimbursement using `execute_expense_reimbursements`
 5. Create an audit entry for reimbursement operation using `execute_audit_logs`